sitrox/rails_ops/README.md

 In case of operations inheriting from `RailsOps::Operation::Model::Update`, you can specify the `model_authorization_action` to be `lazy`, meaning that it will only be checked when *performing* the operation, but not on initialization.
-This can be useful for displaying readonly forms to users which do not have read-permissions only:
+This can be useful for displaying readonly forms to users which have read-permissions
+only:

 ```ruby
 class Operations::User::Update < RailsOps::Operation::Model::Update